Your Local Broker, Internationally

 Owner’s Comments

-The concept / vision behind producing a Spirit of Tradition yacht incorporating many features thought by many to be modern but actually first appearing over 100 years ago.
+The concept/vision behind producing a Spirit of Tradition yacht incorporates many features considered modern by many but actually first appearing over 100 years ago.

 From his drawing board some 30 years ago, JOYRIDE was successful designer John Corby’s first yacht – a ULDB.
-Handcrafted in wood she was built in Cowes, home for over a century of some of the world’s leading boat builders.
-Built then and now restored / reconfigured as a Spirit of Tradition yacht, in a time honoured way to combine performance with beauty.
+Handcrafted in wood, she was built in Cowes, home for over a century of some of the world’s leading boat builders.
+Built then and now restored/reconfigured as a Spirit of Tradition yacht, in a time-honored way to combine performance with beauty.

-Bulb and strut keel, – first conceived by ex US Civil War Colonel Israel Garrard in 1881 and granted patent in 1885.
-Twin rudders, – first seen on GH Duggans Thorella II in the 1903 Seawanhaka Cup between the US & Canada (the oldest yachting trophy originating in the United States still in active competition).
+Bulb and strut keel first conceived by ex-US Civil War Colonel Israel Garrard in 1881 and granted a patent in 1885.
+Twin rudders, first seen on GH Duggans Thorella II in the 1903 Seawanhaka Cup between the US & Canada (the oldest yachting trophy originating in the United States still in active competition).

-Radical innovation could not be part of the equation – multiple rudders ( called moveable appendages ) were among the first to go , along with wide beam , light displacement and just about anything else that deviated from the accepted and now traditional norm , either banned outright or taxed out of profitable use by rating – radical innovation was stifled.
+Radical innovation could not be part of the equation – multiple rudders (called movable appendages) were among the first to go, along with wide beam, light displacement, and just about anything else that deviated from the accepted and now traditional norm, either banned outright or taxed out of profitable use by rating – radical innovation was stifled.

 Yacht Details